 - Rapid ejaculation

-Premature ejaculation is classified as a form of sexual dysfunction.
+Premature ejaculation is considered to be a form of sexual dysfunction.
 Sexual dysfunction refers to those issues that hinder the full enjoyment of sexual activity between couples.

-It is important to note that there is a difference between premature ejaculation and erectile dysfunction (ED).
-In Erectile dysfunction, the man is unable to achieve an erection or to maintain one if he achieves it.
-This stalls sexual activity.
-But in some cases, one may experience both premature ejaculation and erectile dysfunction.
+Premature ejaculation should not be confused with erectile dysfunction (ED).
+In Erectile dysfunction, the man is unable to achieve an erection or to sustain it.
+In some cases, one may experience both premature ejaculation and erectile dysfunction.

 Causes of premature ejaculation

 The precise cause of premature ejaculation is not known.
-However, clinicians and medical researchers believe that it is caused by both biological (physical) factors and psychological factors.
+However, clinicians and medical researchers believe is involves both biological (physical) factors and psychological factors.